Horace Clarke: Career

-Clarke made his Major League Baseball debut on May 13, 1965 against the Boston Red Sox at Fenway Park; he singled off Dave Morehead in his first major league at bat.
+Clarke made his Major League Baseball debut on May 13, 1965, against the Boston Red Sox at Fenway Park; he singled off Dave Morehead in his first major league at bat.
 In his rookie season of 1966, Clarke, sharing shortstop duties with Tom Tresh after Tony Kubek's retirement before the start of the season, batted .266 with six home runs and 28 runs batted in (RBI).
 He became the Yankees' regular second baseman in 1967, upon the retirement of longtime veteran Bobby Richardson.
 That year, he finished first among American League (AL) second basemen in fielding percentage (.990).
 In the space of one month in 1970, he broke up three possible no-hitters in the ninth inning (Jim Rooker on June 4, Sonny Siebert on June 19 and, Joe Niekro on July 2).
 He and Joe Mauer are the only hitters to break up three no-hit bids in the ninth inning.
 That season, Clarke made 732 plate appearances (batting 686 times officially).
 Clarke was sold to the San Diego Padres on May 31, 1974, for $25,000.
 He retired at the end of the 1974 season.

-Clarke finished his decade-long career with a .256 batting average, 27 home runs and 304 RBI.
+Clarke finished his decade-long career with a 256 batting average, 27 home runs and 304 RBI.
 As one of the most well-known faces of the Yankees' teams from 1967 to 1973, that period in Yankees' history has been referred to as "The Horace Clarke Era."
 As a fielder, though, one major criticism of Clarke was that he would eschew turning the double play if the runner at second was approaching.
 Though it was rare for a baserunner to take him out with a slide, Clarke would often hold onto the baseball instead of throwing to first to complete the double play.
-This impression was obviously incorrect as Horace led the American League second basemen in turning double plays in 1969 and 1972.
+While some criticized Clarke's reluctance to turn double plays, he led American League second basemen in turning double plays in 1969 and 1972.
 He finished in the AL top 5 in double plays from 1967 to 1973.He also led AL second basemen in putouts and assists from 1967 to 1972.
 Clarke also had a distinctive batting stance with his legs wide far apart.